 Your brackets and hinges hold your door in place, connect your panels, and reinforce the structure so it can be lifted and lowered using an opener.

 Estimated Garage Door Bracket Replacement Cost

-Repairing or replacing garage door brackets and hinges will usually cost $80 to $160.
+Repairing garage door brackets and hinges usually costs $80 to $160.

-Your garage door chain or belt does the physical pulling and lowering of the garage door.
+Your garage door chain or belt physically pulls and lowers the garage door.
 Without functioning chains or belts, there isn’t anything lifting the door off the ground.